 4. Eat well and cook real food

 Got a sweet tooth?
-Buy some little pots of natural yogurt, drizzle a little honey on top with a sprinkling of cinnamon and voila - a lovely little desert for after dinner.
+Buy some little pots of natural yoghurt, drizzle a little honey on top with a sprinkling of cinnamon and voila - a lovely dessert for after dinner.
 Or put some pipless grapes in the freezer (great for the summer months) and eat them frozen whenever you need something to nibble on.

 I can highly recommend Sainsbury’s healthier recipes for some ideas for dinner.

 Stop being lazy, dust off those trainers and do something.
 You don’t need an expensive gym membership or equipment.
 Walking, running or cycling are all great ways to stay in shape and feel great.
 Try and throw in some weight-bearing exercises as well, using your body: push-ups, tricep dips, squats, lunges.
 Check out Amanda Bisk for some workout plans that don’t involve any equipment, and you can do at home.

 I love a few workout DVDs.
 Check out Nell McAndrew's Peak Energy and Jillian Michaels' 30 Day Shred.
 Nothing wrong with those.
 And I’ve got a spinning bike at home.
 Rented and eventually purchased via Rowhire.
 Can’t recommend them enough.
 There are a shed load of free spinning class videos on YouTube to help you along.

 A final tip is to whack a pedometer on your phone and try and squeeze in 10,000 steps a day.
 Sounds harsh but if you get off the bus one stop earlier than usual, get outside for some fresh air at lunchtime, and perhaps enjoy a stroll after dinner – the steps soon add up.